 The Land Trust of North Alabama has done an amazing job at protecting green spaces throughout the Huntsville area, and one of the best and the one with the most hidden historic treasures is the Monte Sano Nature Preserve.

 More than 18 miles of trail with varying degrees of difficulty will take you to several historic sites that most people overlook when hiking the preserve.
 An easy walker is the 1.5-mile Old Railroad Bed Trail.
 Back in the 1800s, trains would chug along this route from the Huntsville Train Depot to the Monte Sano Hotel.
 You can still see remnants of trestle supports along the route.

 There is also the 0.75-mile Waterline Trail, where the main waterline for the city ran from the 1950s; part of the waterline are still visible along the route.
 Other highlights include the Spring House, where settlers in the region built this stone building over a spring to store their perishable food items in sort of an early refrigerator, and the impressive Three Caves, a quarry that was mined for limestone from 1945 to 1955.

 Find your favorite Fall gear at Alabama Outdoors.
 We want everyone to enjoy the outdoors, and we work to build loyalty one connection at a time.
 Visit one of our stores or take advantage of our free shipping on orders over $69.99 or free in-store pickup! #BeOutdoors

-Written by Natalie Cone for RootsRated and legally licensed through the Matcha publisher network.
+Written by Joe Cuhaj for RootsRated in partnership with Blue Cross Blue Shield of AL and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.